 Stretching for over 5,000 miles, Africa is one of the most diverse continents in the world.
 Home to 54 distinct countries, it boasts fascinating wildlife, compelling culture, sensational scenery, and warm, welcoming people.

 Yet, despite all Africa has going for it, it remains underrated as a travel destination.
-While South African safaris or Nile river cruises are always popular, so much of this country is virtually undiscovered when it comes to tourism.
+While South African safaris or Nile river cruises are always popular, much of this country is undiscovered when it comes to tourism.

 But if you’re searching for adventure, a sense of wilderness, and a desire to do something different, this can be a good thing.
 Venturing off the beaten path doesn’t only mean you’ll avoid crowds and inflated prices, it also means your experience will be more honest, authentic, and meaningful.

 Away from commercial tourist hubs and throngs of sightseers, you can be present, absorb your surroundings, appreciate the natural beauty, and forge genuine connections with locals.
-And, when it comes to hidden African gems, the 10 destinations featured above are just the tip of the iceberg!
+And, when it comes to hidden African gems, the nine destinations featured above are just the tip of the iceberg!

 Are you intrigued by any of these destinations?
 Or do you have your own ideas about Africa’s best hidden gems?
-We’d love to hear about your travel experiences in the comments below!
+We’d love to hear about your travel experiences in the comments below.